GianlucaPrincipini/oxidoc/README.md

 - a **Memtable + SSTable** LSM-style storage engine
 - examples, devlogs, and transparent documentation

-If it becomes a toy database, good.
+If it becomes a (working) toy database, great.
-If it becomes a pile of oxidized storage experiments, even better.
+If not, at least I’ll have learned a lot along the way.
 ---

 ## 🏗️ Project Structure